 Miggins Fiddle folk duo are guitar player and folk singer Maurice Condie and fiddle player Marina Dodgson.
-They perform original arrangements of traditional tunes and songs from Northumberland and beyond.
+They perform original arrangements of traditional tunes and songs from Northumberland and beyond, alongside their own material.
 Formed in 2019, they have performed in folk clubs, events and community settings across the North East, and online.

 The Miggins Fiddle duo also forms the basis of a number of a number of other projects.
 Maurice and Marina regularly play together to lead the Phoenix Folk online tune sessions, and have also led online sessions for the Morpeth Northumbrian Gathering and Saltburn Folk Festival.
 They have also recorded an extensive collection of session tunes, which are available here and are available to write bespoke tunes for gifts and special events.
 Together, they lead the Phoenix Chamber Folk Ensemble and the Phoenix Folk Virtual Ensemble.

 For details of the Miggins Fiddle Ceilidh Band, please click here.

 Wallington Hall (a Northumbrian tune by Billy Pigg)

 Ten by Two

 A collection of 10 fiddle and guitar duets, recorded and filmed live in the Phoenix Folk Studio in Cullercoats between April and November 2021.
 Available to download here.

 We recorded this in June 2020 once we were able to meet outdoors after the first lockdown.

 Something a bit different...